About the Collection

 Learn More about the Collection

 Library, Archives, and Special Collections Want to learn more about Dr. Barnes, his collection, and the Barnes Foundation?
 Our archives, art library, and manuscript and rare book collections are rich research resources.

-Conservation Our Conservation Department has the difficult but rewarding task of caring for the art collection.
+Conservation Our Conservation team has the difficult but rewarding task of caring for the art collection.